wujiayi101/wujiayi101.github.io/src/content/blog/atomic-commits.md

 **👎 Gigantic Commit(s)**

 Gigantic commits are often the result of simply squashing changes into one commit before creating a pull request (with the good idention of cleaning up the mess in the previous example), even if the changes are massive.
-It is difficult to understand a big commit that involves many changes.
-This should also be considered as an anti-pattern.
+While it looks cleaner to have only one commit to review, it is actuall not helpful for the review process and it should also be considered as an anti-pattern.

 # How to Approach Atomic Commits